SawFowl/CommandPack/README.md

 Currently implemented:
 * Multilanguage.
 Ability to translate the plugin into any language.
 All languages will be used at the same time.
+* Customizable ability to save inventory and experience of the player at death(metaperms).
+* Customizable restrictions on entity spawns.
+* Logging the list of mods installed on the client player connects to the server.
+* Configurable restrictions on allowable mods on the player’s client that connects to the server.
 * Command execution conditions, as well as adding command aliases.
 The economy is supported.
 * All teleportation commands, including teleportation requests and teleportation to random coordinates.
 * System of server and private warps.